MalloZup/ziorpm/README.md

 Installing vim for example from a repo, you will always install the binary rpm, without the SRPM.

-- The SRPM contain the SPEC file (which describes how to install/remove and build an pkg for RPM) and the actually source code that the resulting binary RPM.
+- RPMs have always a SPEC file (which describes how to install/remove and build the src contained in a tarball)

-Here rpm is checking  prerequisites for the pkg version given the arch.
+Here rpm is checking for prerequisites, conflicts and depend. checks for the pkg version given the arch.

+In this example the pkg andromeda-dummy is not installed on system

 ```
 D: opening  db index       /var/lib/rpm/Conflictname nofsync:0x400 mode=0x0